TenderSure-Africa-SEZ/trific-platform-docs/docs/integrations/security-services/index.md

 # Security Services Integration

-Advanced security and compliance service integration for the Trific platform.
+Advanced security and compliance service integration for the TRIFIC platform.

 ## Overview